 I teach Psychology at 10+2 level.
 When I begin a chapter on Group Dynamics (that’s one of my favorites) by asking the students to recall their kindergarten experience of making friends.

-Those who can trace-back, old childhood memories share that in very little time they got playmates.
-To their amazement, groups began to form at such a tender age.
-And these groups also had leaders (predominantly authoritarian) who decided the game and precious few who could be part it.
-There were hard-core followers in the group. and few were outrightly denied entry.
-There would be gossips in and around the group by the kindergarteners in their own little but important ways.
-Remember, the shy and the ignored ones in your class?
+Students share that in very little time they got playmates.
+To their amazement, groups began to get formed.
+Apparently, these groups had leaders (predominantly authoritarian) who decided the game and precious few who could be part it.
+There were hard-core followers in the group and few were outrightly denied entry.
+There were gossips in and around the group by the kindergarteners in their own little but important ways.
+Remember, the shy and the ignored ones of your class?

 I’ll do a short personal sharing that resonates with the class discussion on group dynamics.

 This was primary school and I was a follower in a girl’s group.
 Most of the girls in the class were keen on being connected to this group.
 A girl who was obviously a teacher’s favorite, named Kanishka was unanimously chosen as a captain of the girl’s group.
 (We learned this term ‘captain’ quite early in life to sort human hierarchical structures in our head) Kanishka decided the games to be played during the sports period.
 She also decided the rules of the game.
 Everyone preferred to follow her rules or one would experience refusal to play.